chpladmin/chpl-data-model/PENDING_RELEASE_NOTES.md

 ### Script Modifications
 * dump.sh - Changed to not include logged_actions table by default.
 Can use the -i options if you want the table included.
+* load.sh - Changed to kill existing processes in the DB before DROPing the schema

 ---